 What is a PID and how can I use it?

-Every version of a corpus or session in the BAS CLARIN Repository has a PID (= 'persistent identifier').
-This is a persistent and unique ID that unambiguously refers to the resource in question.
+Every version of a corpus or session in the BAS CLARIN Repository has a PID (= 'persistent identifier') of the 'handle system' (www.handle.net).
+This is a persistent and unique ID that unambiguously refers to the resource in question (like a DOI).
 Even if the repository were to move to a different URL, the PIDs would remain the same.
 Also, the fact that new versions of our resources get new PIDs means that the data used in older publications can be traced back, even after the resource has been updated in the repository.

-You can find a resource's PID by visiting its landing page and searching for the metadata field PID.
+You can find a resource's handle PID by visiting its landing page and searching for the metadata field PID.
 Alternatively, you can also find it in the resource's CMDI file.
 In order to access a resource via its PID, type http://hdl.handle.net/<PID> into your browser, replacing <PID> with the PID of the resource in question.
 This turns the PID into a handle URL, which is redirected to the desired landing page.
-You can also use this handle to cite our resources (see below).
+You are encouraged (and obliged) to use this handle PID to cite BAS resources (see below).

-I downloaded a corpus but the structure looks diffeent from the original corpus or different from the description in the documentation.
+I downloaded a corpus but the structure looks different from the original corpus or different from the description in the documentation.

 BAS CLARIN repository corpora have a fixed hierarchical structure consisting of corpus and sessions within the corpus.
 If a speech corpus has a more